-The program contingency is currently \$284 million in accordance with the TBPOC Approved Budget.
-As of the end of the first quarter of 2012, the 50 percent probable draw on program contingency is \$154 million.
-The potential draw ranges from about \$75 million to \$225 million.
+The Program Contingency is currently \$284 million in accordance with the TBPOC Approved Budget.
+As of the end of the second quarter of 2012, the 50 percent probable draw on Program Contingency is \$135 million.
+The potential draw ranges from about \$50 million to \$225 million.

-The \$154 million program contingency balance can be used to cover the costs of identified risks.
-In accordance with the approved TBSRP Risk Management Plan, risk mitigation actions are continuously developed and implemented to reduce the potential draw on the program contingency.
+The current Program Contingency balance is sufficient to cover the cost of currently identified risks.
+In accordance with the approved TBSRP Risk Management Plan, risk mitigation actions are continuously developed and implemented to reduce the potential draw on the Program Contingency.

-San Francisco-Oakland Bay Bridge (SFOBB) East Span Seismic Replacement Project
+San Francisco-Oakland Bay Bridge (SFOBB) East Span Seismic Replacement Project SAS Superstructures Contract